boulund/tentacle/documentation/source/installation.rst

   $ tar -xf tentacle-0.1.0.tar.gz
   $ ln -s tentacle-0.1.0/rundir/tentacle* ~/bin

 Please note that this is NOT the recommended way to use Tentacle.
+This should work with a fresh clone of the Bitbucket repository as well.

 .. _mappers: